-The current Novavax vaccine trial is a partnership led by Durham Tees Valley Research Alliance together North Tess and Hartlepool NHS Trust, South Tees Hospitals NHS Foundation Trust and County Durham and Darlington NHS Foundation Trust and is yet one more example of local our medical expertise being called upon on a global level.
+The current Novavax vaccine trial was a partnership led by Durham Tees Valley Research Alliance together North Tees and Hartlepool NHS Trust, South Tees Hospitals NHS Foundation Trust and County Durham and Darlington NHS Foundation Trust and is yet one more example of local our medical expertise being called upon on a global level.

 The Novavax trial, which has been rolled out across parts of the UK, has already seen tens of thousands of volunteers take part in the world’s first Phase 3 study to test the effectiveness of the new Novavax Coronavirus vaccine.

 Integration and Innovation: working together to improve health and social care for all [working title]

 The Department of Health and Social Care’s legislative proposals for a Health and Care Bill